Skip to Main Content

 What is a Journal Impact Factor?

-Usually, higher IF is an indication of higher visibility of a journal to researchers in a field.
+Usually, higher JIF is an indication of higher visibility of a journal to researchers in a field.
 It is also a rough indication of how the journal is considered within a field of research.

 Controversy